Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-09-13-hiddenclasss.md

 <!--Hidden classes have different handling of classloaders, that makes it non discoverable to other classes.-->

-Hidden class is created by invoking Lookup::defineHiddenClass.
+The hidden class is created by invoking Lookup::defineHiddenClass.
 This causes the JVM to derive a hidden class from the supplied bytes, link the hidden class and return a lookup object that provides reflective access to the hidden class.
 The invoking program should store the lookup object carefully,